 The Air Force Reserve Officer Training Corps (AFROTC) is a military leadership program designed to give men and women the opportunity to become Air Force officers while completing a degree.
 The General Military Course (GMC) is taken during your freshman and sophomore years.
 This program allows you to try out the Air Force for up to two years without incurring any obligation.
 The Professional Officer Course (POC) is taken during your junior and senior years.
-Before you enter the POC, you will attend a four-week summer Field Training course at Maxwell Air Force Base in Alabama.
+Before you enter the POC, you will attend a two-week summer Field Training course at Maxwell Air Force Base in Alabama.

 Air Force ROTC classes cover topics such as military customs and courtesies, development of aerospace power, leadership and communication theories, and national defense policy.
 You will attend weekly Leadership Laboratory (LLAB) training sessions, where you will put into practice the leadership skills and management theories discussed in the classroom.
 You will also participate in two weekly physical fitness training sessions.

 Detachment 040 generally follows the Loyola Marymount academic calendar, which includes a fall semester that runs from late August to mid December and a spring semester that runs from mid January to early May.
 All of our training sessions take place on Fridays.
 Students attend AFROTC aerospace studies class(es) in the mornings, Leadership Laboratory in the early afternoon, and a physical fitness session immediately after.
 Mandatory activities typically end by 5:00 PM.